Redis gained very high popularity as being a cache. It is not only fast but also easy to use. Let us show you why you should use Redis as a cache.

-It’s way faster to access data in memory (physical RAM) than to access data in the hard drive.
-So it’s easy to notice that if the data that the application wants to access is inside the main memory, it’s way easier to reach to that data than if it was stored in the Hard Drive.
+It’s way faster to access data in memory (physical RAM) than in the hard drive.
+So it’s easy to notice that if the data that the application wants to access is inside the main memory, it’s way easier to reach that data than if it was stored on the Hard Drive.

-- Quick response database: it stores data in memory, rather than on a disk that’s why its response time is quicker than others when performing read and write operations.
-Can be used together with other databases as a support to reduce load and improve performance, but can also be used as a primary database.
+- Quick response database: stores data in memory rather than on a disk; its response time is faster than others when performing read and write operations.
+It can be used together with other databases as a support to reduce load and improve performance but can also be used as a primary database.

-- Data persistence: Redis uses persistent disk storage designed to survive process outages and network bottlenecks.
+- Data persistence: Redis uses persistent disk storage to survive process outages and network bottlenecks.

 - Session Cache: One of the most apparent use cases for Redis is using it as a session cache.
-The advantages of using Redis over other session stores is that Redis offers persistence.
+Using Redis over other session stores is that Redis offers persistence.

 - Key-based access: Redis is based on the key-value model in which data is stored and fetched from Redis by key.
-Key-based access allows for extremely efficient access times and this model maps naturally to caching.
+Key-based access allows for highly efficient access times, and this model maps naturally to caching.

 So, we have only scratched the surface of the information available on this topic.
-For more information on learning Redis, with available resources outlined, you can visit the documentation.
+You can visit the documentation with the available resources outlined for more information on learning Redis.